erlovepreetsingh/Face-Recogntion-Based-Security-System/README.md

 ![](cmdrun.jpg)

 5. A new screen open and your webcam preview is on that.
-Command propt prints **Press q key to validate your identity**.
+Command prompt prints **Press q key to validate your identity**.
 Now click anywhere on new screen opened and press q from keyboard.
 6. Script will click your picture and after face_recognition as according to provided pictures in known_faces folder it will show you name.
 7. After 2 seconds it will reset again press q to do the same.
-8. To Close this thing simply close the command propt.
+8. To Close this thing simply close the command prompt.

 ![](instructions.jpg)